Programmatic SEO for B2B SaaS: When It Works and When It Doesn't

 The single biggest predictor of programmatic SEO success is data quality.
 Every programmatic page needs enough unique, substantive data to justify its existence as a standalone page.

-Here’s the minimum data threshold I’d recommend per page type:
+Here’s the minimum data threshold we recommend per page type, based on what we’ve seen work across dozens of implementations:

 When Programmatic SEO Is Worth the Investment